 The antibiotics rifampicin and rifabutin (which can be used to treat illnesses including tuberculosis and meningitis) can reduce the effectiveness of the combined pill.
 Other antibiotics do not have this effect.

-If you are prescribed rifampicin or rifabutin, you may need additional contraception (such as condoms) while taking the antibiotic.
-Speak to your doctor or nurse for advice.
+If you are prescribed rifampicin or rifabutin, you may be advised to change to an alternative contraceptive.
+If not, you will need to use additional contraception (such as condoms) while taking the antibiotic and for a short time after.
+Speak to a doctor or nurse for advice.

 Epilepsy and HIV medicines, and St John's wort